-The Argus spectrometer, developed by York University in Toronto, observes in the near-infrared band (900nm to 1700nm) in order to monitor greenhouse gasses such as CO_2 and water vapour.
-Approximately eighty spectrometer observations have been made since launch.
+The Argus spectrometer, developed by York University in Toronto, observes in the near-infrared band (900nm to 1700nm) in order to monitor greenhouse gasses such as CO2 and water vapour.
+Approximately forty spectrometer observations have been made since launch.
+Most of these exposures have been observations of opportunity during the attitude experimentation/demonstration period (and hence, nadir-tracking was not yet available), or fine-tuning spectrometer parameters such as exposure time.

-With the experiment setup and commissioning completed by end-2008, twelve nadir-tracking observations were scheduled and executed between late-February and early-April, leading to successful collection of valid greenhouse gas spectra at targets of interest all over the world [6].
-A sample spectra, acquired over Ontario, Canada by the Argus spectrometer onboard CanX-2 is shown in Figure 14, where the coloured lines represent three different spectra readings during the same observation.
+With the experiment setup and commissioning completed by end-2008, twelve nadir-tracking observations were scheduled and executed between late-February and early-April, leading to successful collection of valid greenhouse gas spectra at targets of interest all over the world [5].
+A sample spectra, acquired over Ontario, Canada by the Argus spectrometer onboard CanX-2 is shown in Figure 23, where the coloured lines represent three different spectra readings during the same observation.
 Carbon dioxide exhibits a characteristic absorption fingerprint that can be seen in right hand side of the spectra.